+The directors may decide in relation to any general meeting (including a postponed or adjourned meeting) whether the general meeting is to be held as a physical meeting or as a hybrid meeting (and shall, for the avoidance of doubt, be under no obligation to convene a meeting as a hybrid meeting whatever the circumstances).
 The directors may call general meetings whenever they think fit and, on the requisition of members pursuant to the provisions of the Acts, shall forthwith convene a general meeting.
 If there are not sufficient directors capable of acting to call a general meeting, any director may call a general meeting.
 If there is no director able to act, any two members may call a general meeting for the purpose of appointing directors.